mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

 ======================================================
 Open the file ``parametrize.py`` in your favorite text editor.
 Then copy the code from each of the following sections into this file.
-The DVGeo functions used in the following sections are defined in ``pygeo/pygeo/parameterization/DVGeo.py``.
+The DVGeo functions used in the following sections are defined in :doc:`DVGeometry <pygeo:DVGeometry>`.

 Import libraries
 ----------------